swiftbytegbr/jda-boot/README.md

 ```

 ### Create an Embed
-Embeddings can be created by adding the Embed annotation to a variable of type TemplateEmbed.
+Embeds can be created by adding the Embed annotation to a variable of type TemplateEmbed.
 It is possible to define several embeds in a class that is intended for this purpose, or directly in the class in which the embed is used.
 ```java
 public class EmbedClass {